Saviour-236/Saviour-236/README.md

 - 👋 Hi, I’m Suresh kumar Thakur
 - 👀 I’m interested in solution of problems
 - 🌱 I’m currently learning backend
-- 💞️ I’m looking to collaborate on " see above m learning "
+- 💞️ I’m looking to collaborate on " front end with React and Redux  "
 - ⚡ Fun fact:" look "

 <!---